ashtarcommunications/caselist/README.md

 The Express app also runs a cron job using node-cron to add newly uploaded cites and documents to the Solr index every hour.

-You can optionally rebuild the Solr index from scrach by setting the `REBUILD_SOLR` environment variable to true before starting the server.
+You can optionally rebuild the Solr index from scratch by setting the `REBUILD_SOLR` environment variable to true before starting the server.
 That option should be used sparingly and left off in normal production.
 There are also several other variables for Solr and Tika setup that need to point to the URL's where the search component is deployed.

 The `TABROOM_CASELIST_KEY` environment variable has to match the `CASELIST_KEY` on Tabroom servers for the Tabroom integrations to work.